UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Can I switch from AT&T to Starlink easily?

 Transitioning to satellite internet is incredibly straightforward since Starlink is typically offered month-to-month, freeing you from restrictive, long-term service contracts.
-You can purchase the hardware and activate the service on a month-to-month basis, granting you total flexibility to manage the transition.
+You can purchase the hardware and activate the service, granting you total flexibility to manage the transition.

 If you are moving into a new house, we recommend ordering your Starlink kit a few weeks in advance.
 Once the dish arrives and you successfully lock onto the satellite network, you can safely cancel your old AT&T plan without experiencing a frustrating gap in connectivity.